Kathleen L. Lodwick: Career

-Lodwick holds a Ph.D. in Chinese history from the University of Arizona and is a professor of history at Pennsylvania State University at the Lehigh Valley Campus of Penn State Berks-Lehigh Valley College, teaching courses on traditional, modern, and twentieth-century China.
-Her grandfather, Edward Stephen Worthington, was a direct descendant of Kentucky frontiersman Edward Worthington.
+As a professor of history at Pennsylvania State University at the Lehigh Valley Campus of Penn State Berks-Lehigh Valley College, Lodwick taught courses on traditional, modern, and twentieth-century China.

-Lodwick has written or contributed to more than a dozen books and articles on Chinese history, especially the history of missionaries in China.
-Her research has included a history of the Nanjing Theological Seminary under a grant from the Foundation for Theological Education.
-She published a two-volume index to the Chinese Recorder and Missionary Journal in 1986.
+Lodwick wrote or contributed to more than a dozen books and articles about Chinese history, and often focused on the history of missionaries in China.
+Her research included a history of the Nanjing Theological Seminary, and was supported by a grant from the Foundation for Theological Education.